One Sunday per month March to November, 9:30-5:30

 Co-taught by herbalist Leslie Lekos and naturopath Dr. Gary Bachman.
-This is our Intermediate Herbal Immersion Program builds upon the content of our first year program.
+This is our Intermediate Herbal Immersion Program builds upon the content of our Foundations program.
 Students are encouraged to take the first year course prior to this one; however, students from other herbal courses are welcome.
 Please feel free to write or call with any questions you may have.

 This program goes deeper into how to apply herbs to individual needs.
 We study pulse and tongue diagnostics with acupuncturist Janet Michael and learn about constitutional assessment tools like the 4 humors and the tridoshas.